jeferson-sb/portfolio/content/articles/css-color-mix.md

 Color spaces arrange colors of a gamut in certain shapes, being some in 3D shapes like cubes (rgb) and others as cylinders (hsl).

-We often apply colors in CSS in the so called **sRGB**, used for the legacy `rgb`, `hex`, `hsl` and `hwb` color functions.
-But there are way more possible colors that are capable to human eye to see visible outside of these spectrum.
+We often apply colors in CSS in the so-called **sRGB**, used for the legacy `rgb`, `hex`, `hsl`, and `hwb` color functions.
+But there are way more possible colors that are capable of human eye seeing visible outside of these spectrums.

 `lch` - Device-independent representation that stands for _CIE Lightness_, _Chroma_ and _Hue_.
 It allows for more precise control over the appearance of colors, especially when it comes to adjusting the lightness and saturation.
 More precise as per human perception.
 <ColorBox color="lch(50% 100 27)" />